Minipada/ros2_data_collection/doc/src/dc/contributing.md

 ### Found a bug?

-If you spot a problem, first search if an issue already exists.
+If you find a problem, first search if an issue already exists.
 If a related issue doesn't exist, you can open a new issue using the [issue form](https://github.com/Minipada/ros2_data_collection/issues/new?assignees=&labels=bug&template=bug_report.md&title=).

 ### General guidelines